hkverma/litendb/README.md

 ### TODO

 * Demo work
-  Add pcap reading and parsing for network security work with streaming actions Reading logs from multiple database systems and doing performance analysis (say between Oracle and SQL-Server)
+  Use RecordBatches instead of Table in C++ code, make type names consistent across python and cpp Add pcap reading and parsing for network security work with streaming actions Reading logs from multiple database systems and doing performance analysis (say between Oracle and SQL-Server)